 If you aren’t concerned with making much of a profit, and care more about simply making your shirts available to your community, you can keep your selling cost low, and close to the base cost of the shirt.

 However, you’re probably interested in making money from selling your shirts.
 In this case, focus on the ideal dollar amount of profit per shirt that you’d like to make.

 How much will my buyers be willing to spend?

-When you get to Step 2 in our t-shirt design tool, you will be able to adjust your sales prices for each item in your campaign.
-We have recommended pricing that we suggest for each product automatically loaded onto the page, but you can edit these prices to meet your needs.
+When you get to Step 2 in our t-shirt design tool, you will be able to adjust the pricing for each item in your campaign.
+You’ll see recommended pricing for each product automatically loaded onto the page, but you can edit these prices to meet your needs.

-Bonus Tip: End your selling price with .99, instead of .00.
-In other words, If you’re thinking of selling a product for $25, set the selling price to $24.99 instead.
-While on paper it doesn’t seem to make much sense, people’s minds read $24.99 as being much cheaper than $25, even though it’s a difference of only one cent.
+Make your selling prices end with .99, instead of .00.
+While it doesn’t seem to make much sense, people’s minds read $24.99 as being much cheaper than $25, even though it’s a difference of only one cent.